-Every country has their special spice mix; India has it’s various curry powders, there is also the delicious Chinese Five Spice and a favorite in my house is this Baharat Arabic Spice Mix and Lebanese Spice Mix.
+Every country has their special spice mix, right?
+India has it’s various curry powders, there is also the delicious Chinese Five Spice and a favorite in my house is this Baharat Arabic Spice Mix and Lebanese Spice Mix.
 All different mixtures of exotic and hopefully fresh, dry and toasted spices to bring out the best essential oils and flavor.

-Here is a wonderful recipe for the mixture.
-Can’t remember where I picked this one up, but I believe it to be from a friend’s mother who I befriended while traveling lower Egypt some years back.
+I can’t remember where I picked this one up, but I believe it to be from a friend’s mother who I befriended while traveling lower Egypt some years back.
 We were chatting away about food on the bus taking us to Abu Simbel to see a magnificent Ramses II temple (as well as Nefatari’s temple adjacent to his) near the Sudan border.

 That’s Dave on the left, I’m on the right with hat in front of the temple at Abu Simbel.